 Thus, it is alleged that Ishmael is said to be the one offered by Abraham according to the Qur'an, which dates from the 7th century.
 Note carefully that as Muslim Qur'an translator Abdullah Yusuf Ali states, "The boy thus born was, according to Muslim tradition, (which however is not unanimous on this point), the first-born of Abraham, viz.
 Ismail."5 Thus, we learn that "there was a debate between Muslim scholars whether the sacrificed was Isaac(P) or Ishmael(P)"6 Also, The Concise Encyclopaedia of Islam states, "in Islam, Ishmael is considered to be the son Abraham was about to sacrifice although great commentators who hold the opinion that it was Isaac can also be found."7

 The other place where it is said that it was Ishmael instead of Isaac is the apocryphal Gospel of Barnabas not to be confused with another apocryphal work the Epistle of Barnabas (circa 70-90 AD) nor with the Apocryphal Acts of Barnabas (circa 478 AD).
-The Gospel of Barnabas is not cited by any church father or teacher of the church, nor for that matter by any Muslim writer, before the 15th or 16th century AD which is, for many reasons, when it is dated.
+The Gospel of Barnabas is not cited by any church leader or teacher of the church, nor for that matter by any Muslim writer, before the 15th or 16th century AD which is, for many reasons, when it is dated.

 The Baha'i Faith (who trace their spiritual lineage to Islam8) has a simple way to deal with this issue; they simply make a dogmatic proclamation.
 Their fonder, Baha'u'llah, and the Qur'an contradict the Bible but without regard to hermeneutics, manuscript reliability, history or archeology.
 Instead, the Baha'i utilize their concept of progressive revelation.
 This is done because they believe that the Bible is to submit to the Qur'an and the Qur'an is to submit to Baha'u'llah since one revelation is said to be subordinate to the next.